KaumineeGunasekara/Emotion-Aware-Mood-Analyzer/README.md

 Eyebrow raises detected: 10

 💡 Mood Improvement Tips:
--Your overall mood seemed mostly: HAPPY
+Your overall mood seemed mostly: HAPPY
--😊 Keep it up!
+😊 Keep it up!
 Share your happiness with others or do something creative.

 ---

 ## 👩‍💻 Author
-Kauminee Gunasekara
+**Kauminee Gunasekara**